- Applications open: Monday 1 March 2021

 Assessment criteria include:

-- The extent to which the application reflects Council themes and priorities
+- The extent to which the application reflects Council aims and priorities

 - Evidence of need for the project